-However, when the diverticula become infected or inflamed, you develop a condition called diverticulitis.
-The exact cause of diverticulitis is unknown, but it may occur when stool lodges in the openings of diverticula, causing the pouches to swell.
-Swelling can make the wall of the pouch thinner, allowing bacteria from the bowel to infect the cells in the lining.
-Symptoms of diverticulitis and infection may include changes in bowel habits, severe pain in your lower left abdomen, fever, and chills.
-If the infection and inflammation becomes severe, the diverticula may rupture, causing infection of abdominal cavity.
+The exact cause of diverticulitis is unknown, but one cause that it's attributed to may occur when stool lodges in the openings of diverticula, prompting the pouches to swell.
+Swelling can make the wall of the pouch thinner, allowing bacteria from the bowel to infect the lining of the cells.